Bk9biel/aa/README.md

 end

 local function aimAt(target)
-    if target and target.Character then
-        local bestPart = getBestAimPart(target.Character)
+    if aimbotEnabled and target and target.Character then local bestPart = getBestAimPart(target.Character)
         if bestPart and target.Character:FindFirstChild(bestPart) then
             local aimPosition = target.Character[bestPart].Position